svenruppert/core-vaadin-project-template/README.md

 * Run in Docker - Webservices..
 * PiTest in Docker mit Source Snapshot

-## Requirements:

-- podman: Instead of Docker Desktop I´m using podman.

 ## How to start

-* search and replace inside pom.xml - "https://github.com/svenruppert/core-java-project-template" with your coordinates.
+* search and replace inside pom.xml - "https://github.com/svenruppert/core-vaadin-project-template" with your coordinates.
 * define what is your JDK you want to use and change it - default is the latest Temurin LTS
   * inside the Docker image definitions
   * inside your pom.xml